AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 Instead of requiring any re-coding of the site, a content author is able to configure PWA properties as an additional tab in the [page properties](/help/sites-cloud/authoring/fundamentals/page-properties.md) of a site.

-* When saved or published, this configuration triggers an event handler that writes out the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) that enhances the site to become a PWA.
+* When saved or published, this configuration triggers an event handler that writes out the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) that enable PWA features on the site.
 * The manifest and service worker are stored in [context aware configuration](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/context-aware-configs.html) applicable to the site.
 Sling mappings are also maintained to ensure that service worker is served from the root of the application to enable proxying content allowing offline capabilities within the app.

-In the end the user has a local copy of the site, giving an app-like experience even without an internet connection.
+With PWA, the user has a local copy of the site, giving an app-like experience even without an internet connection.

 >[!NOTE]
 >
->Progressive web apps are an evolving technology and support for local app installation [depends on which browser you use.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
+>Progressive web apps are an evolving technology and support for local app installation and other features [depends on which browser you use.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)

 ## Prerequisites {#prerequisites}

-To be able to use PWA features for your site, there are two requirements for your project environment.
+To be able to use PWA features for your site, there are two requirements for your project environment:

 1. [Adjust your components](#adjust-components) to enable this feature
 1. [Adjust your dispatcher](#adjust-dispatcher) rules to expose the required files